samth/gradual-typing-bib/Gradual-Typing-Bibliography.md

 ## Typing Untyped Languages

+These papers address the challenges of type checking existing untyped programs and programming languages, but do not address the core gradual type checking concern of interoperability.

 ##### A practical subtyping system for Erlang.
 Simon Marlow and Philip Wadler.
 In ICFP ’97: Proceedings of the Second ACM SIGPLAN International Conference